richardotomislav/FNAF_DS/README.md

 >
 > *If a legal entity wishes to this code to be removed, i'll take it down immediately.*

 ---

 # Five Night's at Freddy's - Nintendo DS edition

-### Powered by devKitPro, a lot of nights, coffee and a ruined Christmas.
+### Powered by devKitPro, a lot of nights, coffee and a ruined Christmas

 >[!NOTE]
 >